hoangsonww/Moodify-Emotion-Music-App/README.md

 - **Python 3.8** or later
 - **MongoDB**
 - **Virtual Environment** (`venv`)
+- **`.env` File** (for environment variables - you create your own credentials following the [example file](.env.example) or contact me for mine.)

 ### **1. Setup and Train AI/ML Models**

 Start with setting up and training the AI/ML models, as they will be required for the backend to function properly.

+Or, you can download the pre-trained models from the Google Drive links provided in the [Pre-Trained Models](#pre-trained-models) section.

 1. **Clone the repository:**
    ```bash